 If your pancreas becomes swollen several times, it may result in chronic pancreatitis, which may require more drastic forms of treatment like surgery.
 To avoid this predicament, it's highly recommended that you adopt the following practices to lower your risk and prevent your pancreas from becoming inflamed again.

-Eat a Healthy Diet Comprised of Organically Grown Fruits, Vegetables and Meat
+Eat a Healthy Diet Composed of Organically Grown Fruits, Vegetables and Meat

 When it comes to purchasing meat, make sure that it is pasture-raised (for chicken) or grass-fed (for beef).
 This ensures that you don't ingest any of the antibiotics injected into commercially raised animals.